RHIT-CSSE/csse304/Homework/Macros/README.md

 # Racket Macros

 This is an individual assignment.
 In it, you will create syntactic extensions of Racket.
 You will NOT use your interpreter to implement this code.
-For these problems, you can use "syntax-rules" or "syntax-cases" if you want to start with the syntax cases form, use macros-buffalo.rkt for you code and test it with macros-buffalo-test.rkt.
+For these problems, you have to use "syntax-rules."

 ## A Warning About Submitting